jaytimm/google-ngrams-and-r/README.md

 #### 4c Filtering features based on frequency

-Reduce.
-But also a homogenization process.
+So, at this point, the composition of the matrices is limited to lexemes included in the common lexicon.
+However, the actual term & feature composition of each matrix is different. \[Perhaps demonstrate.\]

-While our matrices can have different lengths (ie, include different terms), we want them to be comprised of the same features.
-So that we can compare them historically.
+While differing number of terms is not necessarily problematic, we want term vectors/embeddings to be comprised of (co-occurrence frequencies with) the same features.

-Redo frequency -- diagonals.
+A common approach to homogenizing features across historical TFMs is frequency-based. ...
+From a histroical perspective, ...

+Here, we extract frequencies from each quarter-century TFM via matrix diagonals.

 ``` r
 freqs_by_gen <- lapply(1:8, function (x)